joshuaSmith2021/chamosbot-hosted/README.md

 # chamosbot-hosted
-A flask application to show Hypixel bedwars stats
+A flask application to show Hypixel bedwars stats.